worldbank/DIMEwiki/Topics/GitHub/README.md

 1. Once you have types `.gitignore`, a button will show up that says `Choose .gitignore: None`.
 Click that button and select any template.
 It does not matter which template you select as we will replace the content with the DIME Analytics template in the next step.
 We are only doing this to make sure the file is set up correctly.
 1. Either commit the file now, or do the next step and then commit.
 If you commit now, you can pull the edits and do the next step in your clone, otherwise you must continue in the browser.
 1. Replace the content in you .gitignore file with the content in [DIME Analytics template](https://github.com/worldbank/DIMEwiki/blob/master/Topics/GitHub/gitignore_template.txt) and then commit this file to the repository.

+If necessary, you can now make additions to the .gitignore file that are specific to your project.
+But you can also do that at any point in the future.

 ## DIME Analytics placeholder template